andreslill/mosquito-season-suitability/README.md

 ---

-In 2025, Europe recorded simultaneous locally acquired dengue, chikungunya, and West Nile virus transmission for the first time (Simonin 2025; ECDC 2025). *Ae. albopictus* has rapidly expanded into temperate regions over recent decades (Bonizzoni et al. 2013), shifting the key question from **where** climate is suitable to **when** seasonal conditions favour mosquito activity.
-These seasonal suitability windows for *Ae. aegypti* and *Ae. albopictus* are modelled across 1,423 cities worldwide using 1991–2020 climate normals.
+This project models when monthly climate conditions favour activity of *Ae. aegypti* and *Ae. albopictus* across 1,423 cities worldwide, using ERA5 1991–2020 climate normals.
+For each city, the model estimates how many months per year temperature, vapour pressure deficit, and photoperiod are simultaneously favourable, and which month peaks.
+As *Ae. albopictus* has expanded into temperate regions over recent decades, the question shifts from **where** climate is suitable to **when** seasonal conditions are favourable.

 **Important:** Scores represent *climate suitability only*, not confirmed mosquito presence, disease risk, or actual population abundance.
-City level elevation is included as contextual information.
-Elevation differences within cities, microclimates, urban heat islands, and local habitat availability are not captured.

 ---